Who are we?

 Your rights in relation to your personal information

-Please note that we may be unable to delete or remove your data whilst we still need this to administer the Scheme – see the section 'How long do we keep information for?'
-Above.
+The following section explains your rights.
+The various rights are not absolute and each is subject to certain exceptions or qualifications.
+Please note that we may be unable to delete or remove your data whilst we still need this to administer the Scheme.

 If you are not happy with the way in which your personal information is held or processed, please contact us using the details below.
-You also have the right to complain about data protection matters to the Information Commissioner's Office (ICO).
+You also have the right to complain about data protection matters to the ICO.

 The ICO is the UK's independent body set up to uphold information rights.
 You can find out more about the ICO on its website.
 The ICO can be contacted by calling 0303 123 1113.